 Before starting ciclosporin, if you are unsure whether you or your child has had chickenpox, a blood test will be required to check for immunity.
 If necessary, a vaccine against chickenpox will be given.

-What are the side effects of ciclosporin?
+What are the side effects?

 If you have not had chickenpox and you come into contact with someone who has chickenpox or shingles (which is also caused by the chickenpox virus), you should inform your doctor promptly as it may be necessary for you to receive preventative treatment to protect you.

-Other less serious but troublesome side effects include increased hair growth.
-This is a relatively common side effect and can be distressing, particularly for women.
-You may experience swelling and enlargement of the gums, which is usually a problem with higher doses.
-Nausea, tremor (shaky hands), altered sensation (pins and needles); and headaches.
+Other less serious but troublesome side effects include increased hair growth, which is a relatively common side effect and can be particularly distressing for women; swelling and enlargement of the gums, which is more common when taking higher doses; nausea; tremor (shaky hands); altered sensation (pins and needles); and headaches.

 What monitoring is needed?

-As possible side effects of ciclosporin include high blood pressure and reduced kidney function, your blood pressure and kidney function will need to be checked before treatment and monitored closely throughout treatment.
+As possible side effects of ciclosporin include high blood pressure and reduced kidney function, your blood pressure and kidney function will need to be checked before starting treatment and monitored closely throughout treatment.